80% Carpet Rule: What Should You Know as a Landlord

 Despite the popular belief, this rule is not explicitly stated in any state housing regulations or municipal laws.
-However, it is a widespread practice in certain metropolitan areas, such as NYC, NJ, LA and San Francisco, where the requirement is sometimes raised to 85% percent.
+However, it is a widespread practice in certain metropolitan areas, such as New York, NJ, Los Angeles, and San Francisco, where the requirement is sometimes raised to 85% percent.
 In those areas, carpeting rule is a part of the house rules and are included in the lease provisions.
 Those overcrowded urban areas struggle with the problem of ambient sound or background noise.
 That is why they pushed for corporate regulations to prevent noise levels from influencing public health, comfort, safety, and convenience.

 Reasons for carpeting an apartment

 Carpeting is an effective tool in noise abatement.
 Your tenants might have different walking habits, like shuffling and stomping.
 Presence of little kids who tend to run around or overly active pets can also aggravate the noise.
 Adopting a 80% requirement helps to effectively mitigate the risks of any neighbors complaints.
 Despite the fact that requirements for carpeting are not legally binding, noise standards are.
 Noise pollution is strictly regulated by the legal frameworks of the Environmental Protection Agency.
 Additionally, there is a federal regulation in place, known as the Noise Control Act of 1972.
 Even though the aforementioned laws were adopted mainly to curb noise from construction equipment, trucks and motorcycles they set a legal precedent for registering noise complaints.